 - It will teach your employees new skills - apart from the obvious benefit of learning things by answering, being able to ask and answer questions clearly and concisely is a skill that can be carried forward when dealing with internal issues and when speaking to clients.

 - It will be helping the community - and in return the community will help them (and by extension your company).

 - It lets your employees see what other peoples pain points are - perhaps there is a gap in the market for a tool to solve a particular need?
 Or perhaps there is a new or different way to use currently existing technologies and skillsets, dealing with other people's problems can help you see these things.

 - You are investing in your employee - this is not only training related directly to the core reason you hired them, but it is also a form of free networking for the employee and by extension, your company.

-I think I can pre-empt a few concerns and questions that may arise from reading this proposal, I will attempt to address them here and I would welcome comments and questions.
+I think I can pre-empt a few concerns and questions that may arise from reading this proposal, I will attempt to address them here.

 Why should we help other people with their problems?

 Firstly, because it is the right thing to do but also don't think of it as helping a specific person, think of it as building your employees knowledge base and skill set whilst helping the industy as a whole.

 It would be nice, but we don't have time.

 If your technical team can't spare an hour a week for training, then you need to either hire more staff or work out some way of reducing the workload on them, I would argue that any person should be able to find one hour a week to dedicate to training and learning.